-Please contact our Customer Service number at 1-866-508-7140 for additional information.
+For questions about this document, please contact Customer Service at 1-866-508-7140 for additional information.
 (TTY users should call 711).
 Hours are 8 a.m. to 8 p.m., seven days a week.
-You may reach a messaging service on weekends from April 1 through September 30 and holidays.
+You may reach a messaging service on weekends and holidays from April 1 through September 30.
 Please leave a message and your call will be returned the next business day.